dradzys/travian-bot/README.md

               BuildOrderGroup(22111, CAPITAL_VILLAGE_BUILD_ORDER),
           )
   ```
-    * `RaidQueueTask.kt` for raiding oasis and inactive villages.
+    * `RaidQueueTask.kt` for raiding oasis and inactive villages manually by providing coordinates.
         * Note, that you must provide correct type of raid unit.
         * For oasis, if they are occupied, it will not be raided.
         * For village, if it has been captured by Natars, it will not be raided.